oschneid/HS2020-hugo-netlify-CMS-test/site/content/attending/health-information.md

 ---
 title: Revised Plan for 2020 IEEE Haptics Symposium
 description: >-
-  Due to the COVID-19 pandemic, the 2020 IEEE Haptics Symposium will be held virtually at a later date.
+  Due to the COVID-19 pandemic, the 2020 IEEE Haptics Symposium will not be held physically.
+We have taken several steps to connect with the community and publish our contributors' work.
 weight: 1
 ---
 # Revised Plan for 2020 IEEE Haptics Symposium